phusion/passenger_apt_automation/README.md

 After the build script finishes, you can publish these Nginx packages:

     ./publish -d output -c ~/.packagecloud_token -r passenger-testing publish:all

+### Updating SSL certificates

+The Jenkins publishing script posts to some HTTPS servers.
+For security reasons, we pin the certificates, but these certificates expire after a while.
+You can update them by running:

+    ./internal/scripts/update_certs

 ## Jenkins integration